County of Armagnac: Government

 In 1473, following the control of the county by Louis XI, the Seneschalcy of Armagnac was created.
-This allowed for a stationing of a seneschal in the county, acting as a court of appeals and agent of the crown.
+This allowed a seneschal to be stationed in the county, acting as a court of appeal and agent of the crown.
 The county was placed under the legal supervision of the Parliament of Toulouse.
 Administration and taxation were performed by the Generalité of Montauban and the Cour des Aides of Cahors.
 By the mid-17th century, the seneschalcy was transferred to Auch, and Lectoure lost its status as capital city.

-The Wars of Religion saw considerable damages inflicted on the county by Catholics and Protestants alike.
+The Wars of Religion saw considerable damage inflicted on the county by Catholics and Protestants alike.
 Large sections of the nobility and the bourgeoisie had become Calvinists, including in the capital Lectoure.
 Some towns had become entirely Protestant.
-Many Protestants emigrated from the country before and after the Revocation of the Edict on Nantes and joined the armies of European monarchies against King Louis.
+Many Protestants emigrated from the country before and after the Revocation of the Edict of Nantes and joined the armies of European monarchies against King Louis.

 During the 17th and 18th centuries, the County of Armagnac was an administrative division of the General Government of Guyenne and Gascony (Gouvernement-Général de Guienne et Gascogne).
-During this period the government was divided into the Duchy of Guyenne and Duchy of Gascony, of which the division was part of the latter.
+During this period the government was divided into the Duchy of Guyenne and the Duchy of Gascony; the division was part of the latter.

 Following the decree dividing France into departments announced on 22 December 1789, the County of Armagnac was disestablished.
 The majority of the county formed part of the new Department of Gers, the far western parts became part of Landes, and the southernmost parishes rejoined Hautes-Pyrénées, formerly called Bigorre.